 (detents 00,11) - Both outputs A and B have a closed state in one fixed position and an open state in the next position alternately

 Encoder with detent in each phase position (detents in 00,10,11,01), when encoder is rotated by one "step", its outputs change by one phase state and provide full resolution.

 Encoders with 1/4 cycle per detent have full resolution.
 For example, if an encoder has full 9 cycles per revolution (9 PPR), it can generate 36 state changes, i.e. one per each detent.
-Some of such encoders may not have detents at all but thus they don't have tactile feedback.
+Some of these encoders may not have detents at all, but they don't have tactile feedback because of it.

 Note: All encoders we have (a lot of encoders of different types) are cheap and any of them can be perfectly used with SimVim, Here are some examples: